ColdWindScholar/MIO-KITCHEN-SOURCE/README.md

 * Pack boot, dtbo, ext4, erofs, payload, logo and so on
 ***
 ## Advantages
-* Automatically repair CONTEXT
+* Automatic fs_config and fs_context patch
 * GUI graphical interface
-* Graphical parsing of plugins supports plugin editing, plugin installation, plugin export
+* A graphical plugin manager, plus an editor for plugin script editing.
+Support plugin installing and exporting
-* Quick updates, secure and stable
+* Quick updates, secure, stable and fast
 * Unique MSH interpreter that supports running MSH scripts
-* Support installation of ROMs below Android 8 and packaging as IMG
+* Provide backward compatibility with Android 8 and lower and create .img for these versions
-* Use mkc file chose api on Linux, make use easily
+* Use mkc file choose api on Linux, making it easier to use
 ***
 ## * macOS Notice
 ``` shell